 He was born in 1913 and raised in Lowestoft, and Suffolk was the backdrop for nearly his entire life.
 At The Red House in Aldeburgh he lived with Peter Pears, his inspiration and life partner, for nearly two decades until his death in 1976.

 As well as exploring Britten’s music, visitors to The Red House can see his and Pears’ eclectic collection of art, books and objects, wander around their gardens, and discover more about their lives.

-The site is open March-October every year.
-Visit website for opening times and how to get here.
+Visit website for opening times and how to get there.